Ing-Mk-FranJa07/SYSTEM-OF-HUMAN-HUMANOID-INTERACTION-THROUGH-THE-RECOGNITION-AND-LEARNING-OF-BODY-LANGUAGE/Complet Project/README.md

    241   File = open(FileName, 'w')
 ```

-* The line 71 of the main script allows load the GUI developed to use the system. **Please make shure that the path of the file is correct !**.
+* The line 71 of the main script allows load the GUI developed to use the system. **Please make sure that the path of the file is correct !**

 ```python
     70        # Is "imported" the file that get the GUI.